flybywiresim/docs/docs/fbw-a32nx/feature-guides/flight-planning.md

     - [Loading a Flight Plan from SimBrief](simbrief.md) (recommended)
     - [Creating and Loading a Flight Plan from the MSFS World Map](#msfs-world-map-flight-planning-atc-and-vfr-map)

 As Microsoft Flight Simulator uses a very simplified flight planning system, we have created our own custom FMS (Flight Management System) which is used in the A32NX.
-It is much closer to the FMS in the real aircraft and it understands and represents real world flight plans much more accurately.
+It is much closer to the FMS in the real aircraft, and it understands and represents real-world flight plans much more accurately.

 A custom FMS on the other hand results in issues syncing the flight plan from the aircraft back into the simulator.
 Therefore, simulator-features as the MSFS ATC or the VFR Map will not always work as expected.
 Especially flight plans with complex routing may have significant issues if saved backwards or loaded externally through the simulator's simplified flight planning.

 This is a general issue for all realistic and complex airliners in Microsoft Flight Simulator and unless the simulator's built-in flight planner and ATC is significantly improved this will always cause problems with realistic airliners.

 ## MSFS World Map Flight Planning, ATC and VFR Map

 Depending on how you want to use the A32NX in combination with the MSFS' World Map Planning, ATC and VFR Map, you can choose between different methods to load a flight plan into the A32NX:

 !!! tip ""
     - [Not Using MSFS World Map, MSFS ATC or MSFS VFR Map](#not-using-msfs-world-map-msfs-atc-or-msfs-vfr-map) (recommended)